A close up of groom and bride holding hands with champagne on their wedding day

 1. START CRAFTING DIY ITEMS

-Add DIY wedding projects to your checklist for a meaningful and personal touch when planning a wedding.
-Our advice: don’t leave these homemade projects to the last minute, thinking your bridal team will be ready to help.
-Whether crafting wedding decorations, signage, wedding seating charts or personalised favours, start each project step by step now.
+DIY projects can add meaningful and personal touches to a wedding.
+Our advice: don’t leave these homemade projects to the last minute though, thinking your bridal team will be ready to help.
+Whether crafting wedding decorations, signage, wedding seating plans or personalised favours, start each project step by step now.
+Your future self will thank you!

 Wedding favours in box placed on a tastefully decorated wedding table.